-\textit{Design of an electronic \Spi triangle fractal on a Cu(111) surface:} The \Spi triangle with Hausdorff dimension $\log(3)/\log(2)=1.58$ is presented in Fig.~\ref{configuration}A~\cite{Sierpinski}.
-We define atomic sites at the corners and in the center of the bright blue triangles as shown in Fig.~\ref{configuration}B for the first generation $G(1)$~\cite{Shang,Oftadeh}: $G(1)$ has three inequivalent atomic sites that differ by connectivity.
+The \Spi triangle with Hausdorff dimension $\log(3)/\log(2)=1.58$ is presented in Fig.~\ref{configuration}a.
+We define atomic sites at the corners and in the center of the light blue triangles as shown in Fig.~\ref{configuration}b for the first generation $G(1)$~\cite{Shang,Oftadeh}: $G(1)$ has three inequivalent atomic sites, indicated in red, green and blue, which differ by their connectivity.
 A triangle of generation $G(N)$ consists of three triangles $G(N-1)$, sharing the red corner sites.
 The surface-state electrons of Cu(111) are confined to the atomic sites by adsorbed CO molecules, acting as repulsive scatterers.
-Fig.~\ref{configuration}C shows the experimental realization of the first three generations of the \Spi triangle and Fig.~\ref{configuration}D shows the relation with the atomic sites.
-The distance between neighboring sites is 1.1 nm, such that the electronic structure of the fractal will emerge in an experimentally suitable energy range~\cite{Manoharan}.
+Fig.~\ref{configuration}c shows the experimental realization of the first three generations of the \Spi triangle and Fig.~\ref{configuration}d shows the relation with the artificial atomic sites.
+The distance between neighboring sites is $1.1\,$nm, such that the electronic structure of the fractal will emerge in an experimentally suitable energy range~\cite{Manoharan}.